Our Ministers

 Email Chris: music@uucav.org

-Meg Rivers-Wright, Membership Coordinator and Parish Administrator
+Meg Rivers-Wright, Parish Administrator

 Meg comes to us with a history of Unitarian Universalist knowledge and connections in the community.
 UU churches have always been special to her.
 Meg's parents were married in the UU Church in Albany, New York, where she was dedicated and later attended services as a teenager.
 Her wife grew up attending the UU church in Easton, MA, and they were married by Rev. Kim K. Crawford Harvie of Boston’s Arlington Street Church.

 Meg has a Bachelor of Arts in English from Middlebury College and a Master of Arts in Teaching from Simmons College.
 She’s worked as a university administrator, public school English teacher, and personal trainer.
 She’s a teacher, writer, organizer, and uplifter, and loves nothing more than guiding people to feel better about who they are.
 Meg lives in Maynard with her wife, two teenagers, and two dogs.
-You can reach her at office@fpc-stow-acton.org and follow her pandemic puppy adventures in the #denofpositivity on Facebook.
+You can reach her at office@fpc-stow-acton.org and follow her pandemic puppy adventures in the #denofpositivity on Facebook and Instagram.

 Email Meg: office@uucav.org